 GEDmatch does not offer DNA testing, only interpretation of existing DNA results.
 Therefore, you will need to download your data from whatever SNP based testing company you submitted a sample to.
 You can either search “how to download raw genetic data from” and the name of your testing company or go directly to the tutorials from Ancestry DNA, 23 and Me, or Family Tree DNA.

 GEDmatch will only accept what it calls “23andMe format”.
 This differs from “Variant Call Format” or “VCF”.
 GEDmatch will not accept .vcf files.
-Likely you will be able to directly download a file in 23andMe format.
+You might be able to directly download a file in 23andMe format.
 If you are only able to download a VCF, check out this tutorial (scroll down to the part titled “Converting VCF Files to 23andMe Files”).
+Nebula Genomics customers should follow the instructions to use WGS Extract to generate 23andMe-format file.

 GEDmatch will not accept full exomes or genomes.
 They also recommend against uploading imputed data where a computer has tried to guess what your DNA might have been in between the SNPs that were actually tested.
 You should upload only raw SNP data.